Paint Problem Solver

 Sand and featheredge damaged areas to remove chips, then refinish.

-• Use a flex agent in undercoat and/or topcoat system in areas that are prone to chipping.
+- Use a flex agent in undercoat and/or topcoat system in areas prone to chipping.

 Cause